kmartinez/circuitpython/README.md

 Wifi and networking:
 trywifi - link to wifi (using secrets.py)
-wifi-http-get - fetch data from the web
+wifimaintainer - keeps wifi on in case it drops wifi-http-get - fetch data from the web
 mqtt-sender - send message to a broker
 openweather - shows how to get data from weather API